Are you indecisive, or are you not so sure?

 How do you think that decision process goes?

-Do you think you sequentially look at each option after a Google search, carefully weigh up which one offers the best option, and then carefully make an informed decision?
+Do you sequentially look at each option after a Google search, carefully weigh up which one offers the best option, and then carefully make an informed decision?

-For a standard, brand-based decision, you will take on average 20 seconds to evaluate the potential online vendors and decide where to buy your book.
+For a standard, brand-based, decision you will take 20 seconds to evaluate the potential online vendors and decide where to buy your book.

 What a wasted opportunity.